openconfig/gnsi/pathz/authorization-README.md

 As a request is evaluated against the configured policy, a READ (gNMI `Get` or `Subscribe`) request for the configuration tree may traverse all of the tree and subtrees.
+The client request must have an explicit permit for the path or a parent path of the request for the request to be permitted.
 For portions of the tree for which the user has no access no data will be returned.
 A WRITE request which attempts to write to a denied gNMI path or element will return a "Permission Denied" error to the caller.

 [gNMI paths](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#222-paths)
 are hierarchical, and rooted at a defined "origin". gNMI may contain paths